geraldick10/Blog-web/README.md

 # Blog-web
-this is an amazing blog with django
+this is an amazing blog using django

-#python
+# python
 this project need python 3.0.7

-#in venv
+# in venv
 -django 3.0.3
 -crispy-forms
 -if u use mysql as database,install mysqlclient